SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 RVS_Paused  | Remote video paused by QOS/hold.
 RVS_Resumed | Remote video resumed by QOS.

-### onAvailableResolutionInCallChanged
-The method allows to receive an event listener, when list of available resolution for current call has been changed.
-Call getAvailableResolutionInCall() from video controller for obtain a up-to-date list.

-**Gets a parameters list:** without parameters.

-**Return a value:** no result.

 ### onRemoteVideoStateChanged
  The method allows to receive an event listener, when remote video state has been changed.